tidyverse/tidyr/README.md

 | spreadsheets | pivot  | unpivot |
 | databases    | fold   | unfold  |

 tidyr also provides `separate()` function which makes it easier to turn a single character column into multiple columns breaking up either a regular expression, or by character positions.
+The component to `separate()` is `unite()`.

 ## Installation